Ford Capri: Ford Capri Mk III (1978–1986)

 However, the rise in popularity of "hot hatchbacks" and sports saloons during the early 1980s saw demand for affordable sports car fall throughout Europe.
 Between 1980 and 1983, Ford launched the Fiesta XR2, Escort XR3/XR3i and Sierra XR4i.
 All of these sold well, while their introduction onto the market saw a decline in Capri sales even in the UK.
 Several of its competitors had already been discontinued without a direct replacement, most notably British Leyland's MG B which was not directly replaced when the Abingdon factory which produced it was closed in 1980.
 Vauxhall had launched coupe versions of its MK1 Cavalier in 1978 but when the MK2 Cavalier was launched in 1981 there were no new coupe versions.
 Renault did not replace its Fuego coupe which was discontinued in 1986.

 In addition to being the most popular sporting model in Britain for most of its production life, the third generation Capri was also one of the most stolen cars in Britain during the 1980s and early 1990s, being classified as "high risk" of theft in a Home Office report.

 The 3.0 S was used extensively in the TV series The Professionals in the early 1980s, with characters Bodie driving a silver 3.0 S and Doyle a gold 3.0 S.

-On 30 November 1984 production of Capris for the European market ceased, from then on it would only be produced in right-hand drive form for the British market.
-Ford had decided not to launch a direct successor to the Capri, as it did not feel that demand for affordable coupes in Europe was sufficient enough for a new Capri to be developed.
+On 30 November 1984, production of Capris for the European market ceased, from then on it would only be produced in right-hand drive form for the British market.
+Ford had decided not to launch a direct successor to the Capri, as it did not feel that demand for affordable coupes in Europe was sufficient for a new Capri to be developed.
 Ford was, however, enjoying success with high performance versions of the Fiesta, Escort and Sierra, which appealed mostly to buyers who might have been expected to buy a Capri before 1980.

-Ford made a return to the coupe market in Europe when the American built Probe was made available to European buyers from 1994.
-This car was less successful, and was withdrawn after just three years.
-Its successor, the Cougar, was also built in the States but was only imported to Europe for two years after its 1998 launch.
-The smaller Puma, produced from 1997 to 2002, was more successful, but Ford did not replace it directly, instead launching faster versions of the Fiesta and Focus hatchbacks soon after the Puma's demise.
-The Puma was the last coupe that Ford has produced for the European market until the American built Mustang was introduced in both right and left hand drive and sold in both Europe and the UK.